Drug Crime Attorneys in Melrose, MA

 Drug crimes that involve transactions in which a person is charged with the intent to distribute in a school zone or if drugs were sold to a minor will be held to a higher level of accountability on the part of the defendant.
 These types of criminal drug offenses are aggressively prosecuted due to their serious nature.

-If you are convicted of a drug crime in Massachusetts, you run the risk of being incarcerated, being placed on probation, having to pay hefty fines, and submitting to ongoing random drug tests and/or treatment.
+Suppose you are convicted of a drug crime in Massachusetts.
+In that case, you run the risk of being incarcerated, being placed on probation, having to pay hefty fines, and submitting to ongoing random drug tests and/or treatment.
 In addition, you may lose your driver’s license for a period of 1 to 5 years, depending on the circumstances of your particular case.

-It is essential that you have a highly skilled drug crimes lawyer representing you in your criminal case.
+It is essential that you have a highly skilled drug crime lawyer representing you in your criminal case.
 Your future, ability to gain employment, hold a professional license, and your freedom are too important to risk by not having competent and experienced attorneys fighting for you.
+Call 781-531-8673 to speak with a criminal defense attorney with the Martino Law Group, LLC.

 Is There a Difference Between Trafficking and Distribution?